Melanoma Treatment Information

 - Registered nurses

 When it comes to melanoma, the most serious form of skin cancer, research is a primary focus at Moffitt Cancer Center.
 Our team of expert scientists in the Melanoma Research Center of Excellence work together to understand melanoma from all angles and bring new laboratory developments to clinical trials.
-We are proud to be the only National Cancer Institute-designated Comprehensive Cancer Center in Florida.
+We are proud to be the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida.
 Through groundbreaking research, we continue to improve survival rates and enhance our patients’ quality of life.

 Learn more about the Melanoma Research Center of Excellence